 When to Replace Your Accessories

-Proactive replacement is always cheaper than reactive replacement.
+Proactive replacement is usually cheaper than reactive replacement.
 A failed SpO2 sensor at 2 AM means a nurse scrambling to find a replacement, potentially missing critical desaturation events, and an emergency order at premium pricing.

 We've created a complete replacement schedule with specific timelines and warning signs for every accessory type: Accessory Replacement Schedule: When to Change.